Skip to content

 Research and Quality Improvement Expand answer

 Penn State Health and Penn State College of Medicine have nationally recognized investigators with numerous grants and NIH funding in the fields of basic/bench, clinical, translational and health services research.
+The Department of Pediatrics is ranked in the top 50 of all Children’s Hospitals in the prestigious Blue Ridge Institute for Medical Research funding.

 Residents also have the opportunity to participate in numerous quality improvement/patient safety committees as well as complete projects with expert faculty.
 Lectures on quality improvement and patient safety are given throughout the year, and periodic workshops in quality improvement are offered.
 All residents develop a QI project under faculty leadership in their PGY-1 Community and Advocacy rotation aimed at reducing health care disparities.